 Market-neutral funds are a type of long-short fund.
 What distinguishes this type of fund from others is that market-neutral fund managers seek to protect their portfolios from the rise and fall of prices in the general market.
 Your strategy would be to either invest in an equal number of securities in long and short positions or take steps to bring your relative risk level closer to zero.

 While traditional funds — such as mutual funds and — strive to generate income for investors or profit from capital appreciation, the goal of market-neutral funds is more singular: to stay neutral in the face of market volatility.

 With event-driven funds, you’re trying to profit off of specific events that could affect the whole market.
 For instance, if you think that the price of a security will rise following a major earthquake, you might decide to buy into a stock and sell it later on.
 You could use the same strategy if there’s political instability or economic turmoil that leads to mergers and company buyouts.

-A free, easy-to-use inflation calculator can give you a quick read on how much buying power you money will have in 10, 20 or 30 years from now.
+A free, easy-to-use inflation calculator can give you a quick read on how much buying power your money will have 10, 20 or 30 years from now.

 Hedge Fund Fees